Inside: We have a great book suggestion for every day in September. Do you want to print this list? Go here!

 The word “September” comes from the Latin “septem,” meaning “seven,” because originally it was the seventh month of the year in the Roman calendar.
 Even when two more months were added at the beginning of the year, the name stayed the same.

-In September, we celebrate The Day of Knowledge, Labor Day, banned books, pirates, Johnny Appleseed, and Roald Dahl.
+In September, we celebrate Hispanic heritage, the Day of Knowledge, Labor Day, banned books, pirates, Johnny Appleseed, and Roald Dahl.

 Disclaimer: This post contains Amazon affiliate links.
 It means Kid Minds gets a commission on qualified purchases.

 1 – Doug Unplugged, Dan Yaccarino (Day of Knowledge in Europe and Russia)